ampproject/amphtml/extensions/amp-list/amp-list.md

 ## Usage

 The `amp-list` component fetches dynamic content from a CORS JSON endpoint.
-The response from the endpoint contains an array, which is rendered in the specified template.
+The response from the endpoint contains data, which is rendered in the specified template.

 {% call callout('Important', type='caution') %}
 Your endpoint must implement the requirements specified in the [CORS Requests in AMP](../../spec/amp-cors-requests.md) spec.